Pokémon Ranger and the Temple of the Sea

-Pokémon Ranger and the Temple of the Sea is a 2006 Japanese animated fantasy film, the ninth in the Pokémon film series, and the fourth and final film to be set in the Advanced Generation series.
-Directed by Kunihiko Yuyama and written by Hideki Sonoda, the story follows the Pokémon Trainer Ash Ketchum, Pokémon partner Pikachu (Ikue Ōtani), and their friends May, Max and Brock as they help a Pokémon Ranger named Jack Walker deliver the Mythical Pokémon Manaphy to an undersea palace called Samiya while evading mercenaries led by Phantom the Pirate.
+Pokémon Ranger and the Temple of the Sea is a 2006 Japanese animated fantasy film.
+It is the ninth film of the Pokémon anime series and the fourth and final film of Pokémon the Series: Ruby and Sapphire.
+Directed by Kunihiko Yuyama and written by Hideki Sonoda, the film follows Ash Ketchum, his Pokémon partner Pikachu, and their friends May, Max and Brock as they help a Pokémon Ranger named Jack Walker deliver the Mythical Pokémon Manaphy to an undersea palace called Samiya while evading mercenaries led by Phantom the Pirate.

 It was released on July 16, 2006, in Japan, to mixed reviews from critics and aired on Cartoon Network in North America on March 23, 2007.
-It is also the first Pokémon movie to be not be dubbed in English by 4Kids Entertainment, but instead by The Pokemon Company International.
-The events of the film take place during the ninth season of Pokémon.
+It is also the first Pokémon movie to not be dubbed in English by 4Kids Entertainment, but instead by The Pokemon Company International.
+The events of the film take place during Pokémon: Battle Frontier.

 Plot

-An egg belonging to the Mythical Pokémon Manaphy is found floating in the sea by mercenary Phantom the Pirate, but it is subsequently stolen from him by Jack "Jackie" Walker, a Pokémon Ranger disguised as one of Phantom's crew members.
-Walker escapes Phantom's ship and joins the Marina Group, a traveling circus family that specializes in Water-type Pokémon, to deliver the Manaphy egg to Samiya, an undersea palace built by the People of the Water, whom the Marina Group are descendants of.
-Pokémon Trainer Ash Ketchum, his Pikachu, and their friends Brock, May, and Max become lost on their journey and encounter the Marina Group in their search for water, inadvertently becoming involved with Walker's mission.
+An egg containing the Mythical Pokémon Manaphy is found floating in the sea by mercenary Phantom the Pirate, but it is subsequently stolen from him by Jack "Jackie" Walker, a Pokémon Ranger disguised as one of Phantom's crew members.
+Jackie escapes Phantom's ship and joins the Marina Group, a traveling circus family that specializes in Water-type Pokémon, to deliver the Manaphy egg to Samiya, an undersea palace built by the People of the Water, whom the Marina Group are descendants of.
+Ash Ketchum, May, Max, and Brock become lost on their journey and encounter the Marina Group in their search for water, inadvertently becoming involved with Jackie's mission.

 When Team Rocket tips off the egg's location, Phantom pursues the group, during which Manaphy hatches in May's arms and implants her as its mother.
 The group escapes Phantom through a network of ruins belonging to the People of the Water, where Ash and his friends learn about Samiya.
-Walker refuses Ash and his friends' further involvement with his mission and departs in a boat with the Marina Group toward Samiya.
+Jackie refuses Ash and his friends' further involvement with his mission and departs in a boat with the Marina Group toward Samiya.
 However, Manaphy starts crying without May, forcing Ash and his friends along.
-Manaphy's natural instincts lead the boat toward Samiya, and to Walker's dismay, May and Manaphy bond closer.
-Walker warns May of Manaphy's destiny to become Samiya's leader and that she will eventually need to let it go.
-May understands, but is distraught nonetheless.
-Lizabeth, the Marina Group's daughter, comforts May and gives her a bracelet known as the People of the Water's Mark as a memento of her time with Manaphy.
+Manaphy's natural instincts lead the boat toward Samiya, and to Jackie's dismay, May and Manaphy bond closer.
+Jackie warns May of Manaphy's destiny to become Samiya's leader and that she will eventually need to let it go.
+May understands, but is distraught nonetheless, and Lizabeth, the Marina Group's daughter, comforts May and gives her a bracelet known as the People of the Water's Mark as a memento of her time with Manaphy.
 When May loses her bandanna to the wind, Manaphy embarks far into the ocean to retrieve it.
 Ash and his friends, board a submarine operated by Lizabeth to search for Manaphy, eventually finding it along with Samiya during a lunar eclipse.
-Unbeknownst to them, Phantom had been in pursuit.
+Unbeknownst to them, Phantom has been in pursuit.